Image source: https://www.whakoom.com/ediciones/588349/the_wolves_in_the_walls-softcover_56_pp

 My personal experience with VR

 My personal experience with VR was honestly something I wasn’t sure about at first.
 I had never used VR before, and I was a bit wary going into it.
-I get dizzy pretty easily, so I was nervous that it would make me feel sick or uncomfortable.
-I was definitely hesitant to put the headset on.

 Once I actually tried it, though, I was surprised.
 It didn’t feel as overwhelming as I expected, and I found myself getting really drawn into the story.
-It was such a different way to experience a book, it felt immersive and interactive in a way that regular reading isn’t.
-Even though I was cautious at first, I ended up thinking it was a really fun experience.

 Photo source: Engineering.com